twilco/kosmonaut/README.md

 Here is a summary of things Kosmonaut can do, things I'm currently working on, and things that are towards the front of the todo list.

 - [x] Parse HTML and small subset of CSS into DOM and rules, cascade CSS and apply to DOM
-- [x] Layout and paint of normal flow, block formatting context block-level boxes.
+- [x] Layout and paint of normal flow, non-replaced block-level boxes.
      - [x] Partial support for [abstract box layout](https://drafts.csswg.org/css-writing-modes-4/#abstract-layout) with `writing-mode` and `direction` properties
 - [x] Layout-tree-dump based testing
 - [x] Support for arbitrary scale factors (e.g. high-DPI monitors)
-- [ ] Text rendering with FreeType (without support for text layout — see next item)
+- [x] Text rendering (without actual integration into layout — see next item)
-- [ ] Support for normal flow, inline formatting context layout and paint
+- [ ] Layout of basic non-replaced inline-level content (such as text)

-For those who are curious, here's what I'm specifically working on right now (I'll try to keep this up-to-date).
+For those who are curious, here's what I'm working on right now (I'll try to keep this up-to-date).
 Commits will be infrequent but generally substantial depending on the size of the thing I'm working on.

 * Rewriting block formatting context layout to be closer to-spec, and to fix some corner cases I broke recently.